Fighting Cholera: Prevention efforts for displaced families in Yemen

 Yemen

-In such sites, cholera, a disease that can be potentially fatal, poses a significant threat.
+In such locations, cholera, a potentially fatal disease, poses a significant threat.
 Lack of access to clean water, proper latrines and health education all contribute to the spread of this disease.

-In such sites, cholera, a disease that can be potentially fatal, poses a significant threat.
+In such locations, cholera, a potentially fatal disease, poses a significant threat.
 Lack of access to clean water, proper latrines and health education all contribute to the spread of this disease.

-Shawqi Saif, a displaced person in Taiz, Al-Rajihi camp, believes that proper latrines help protect families from cholera.
-Photo: NRC
+Shawqi, a displaced person in Taiz, Al-Rajihi camp, believes that proper latrines help protect families from cholera.
+Photo: NRC.

 “You can’t imagine how much a latrine can improve your life.
-Now we can use latrines anytime, with no threats of snakes like before and no diseases from being outdoors.”
+Now we can use latrines anytime, with no threats of snakes like before and less risk of diseases,” he says.

 NRC addressed this critical need by installing a new water point in the camp.
 This addition means that Ismail and the other displaced families now have adequate access to water.

-“Lack of awareness was a major factor in the disease’s spread,” says Ali Fuad, a displaced person.
+“Lack of awareness was a major factor in the disease’s spread,” says Ali, a displaced person living in Kharef camp.
 “Now we know how to protect ourselves.”

 Sign up to our newsletter to read more stories from around the world.